redecentralize/alternative-internet/README.md

 * [Synereo](http://www.synereo.com/) is an open source, decentralized **social network**.
 It is an **attention economy** that rewards popular content and participation with crypto-currency.
 Content is promoted or advertised in a way that fairly rewards the content's creator and those who choose to engage with that content.
 An automatic and transparent **reputation economy** assures that you experience content relevant to you.
 The privacy of your communications and contacts is baked-in to the structure of the network.
 Synereo is modeled in [π-calculus](https://en.wikipedia.org/wiki/%CE%A0-calculus) and functionally programmed in Scala.

 * [Tahoe-LAFS](https://tahoe-lafs.org) is a Free and Open cloud storage system.
 It distributes your data across multiple servers.
 Even if some of the servers fail or are taken over by an attacker, the entire filesystem continues to function correctly, preserving your privacy and security.

-* [Tavern](https://tavern.com/) is a distributed, anonymous, unblockable network designed to ensure that no one is silenced, censored, or cut off from the rest of the world

 * [Telehash](http://telehash.org/) a new encrypted P2P JSON-based protocol enabling developers to quickly build apps that are distributed and private (see the [protocol](https://github.com/telehash/telehash.org/blob/master/protocol.md) spec)